The importance of including yoga in your cycling training regimen can’t be overstated.

 During yoga, practitioners focus on a blend of breathing techniques, mindfulness of every physical movement, and specific poses that range from simple to rigorous.

 Within yoga, there are various schools, each with its own focus, style, and history, such as:

-Classes with a focus on Hatha yoga allow you to learn the basics of breath control combined with physical movement.
-The light focus on meditation, when compared to other schools of yoga, is also a boon for some who prefer a purely physical approach.
+Classes focusing on Hatha yoga allow you to learn the basics of breath control combined with physical movement.
+When compared to other schools of yoga, the light focus on meditation is also a boon for some who prefer a purely physical approach.

 This is made of precise, defined movements with long holds and deep stretches.
 The Iyengar style is primarily focused on aligning the body and creating equality between the left and right sides.